 - Unlike RA which often presents itself in a ‘symmetrical pattern’, OA can develop on one particular side of the body.

 While there is currently no cure for wrist arthritis, there are several ways in which the symptoms outlined can be treated and relieved.
-The condition itself can be stopped from progressing once the correct medication or steroids are prescribed, however, the effectiveness of this will naturally increase if the condition is caught early.
+There is multiple wrist arthritis treatment available that can stop it from progressing.
+Once the correct medication or steroids are prescribed, however, the effectiveness of this will naturally increase if the condition is caught early.
 Back in 2013, a mum went to The Express to try and raise awareness of the need for quick action.